 Benicassim Festival Guide – The Actual Festival

-The beach is packed all day long with snoozing festival-goers and every single patch of shade in the sun WILL be taken.
+The beach is packed all day long with snoozing festival-goers and every single patch of shade in the sun is taken.
 Imagine people sleeping outside the supermarket, the petrol stations, under any palm tree in town.
 It’s like nothing you’ve seen before.

-In terms of food otherwise, a great suggestion is to buy fresh baguettes and enjoy them with ham or cheese.
+In terms of food, a great suggestion is to buy fresh baguettes and enjoy them with ham or cheese.
 Also, eating out for paella is delicious but the prices are a little elevated.

 Don’t light cigarettes or any kind of flame – it is unbelievably hazardous in such a dry and barren location.

 Drinks LOTS AND LOTS of water.
-It’s scorching hot everyday, and that, mixed with lots of alcohol and barely any sleep makes it one of the most tiring weeks of my life.
+It’s scorching hot everyday, and that, mixed with lots of alcohol and barely any sleep made it one of the most tiring weeks of my life.

 MOST importantly though, is to have fun!
 After all, you’re in a beautiful part of Spain with awesome fellow festival goers – everyone wants to be friends!
-We made friends at every corner, some of whom I am still very good friends with 6 and 7 years later.
+We made friends at every moment in Benicassim, some of whom I am still very good friends with 9 years later.

 If you’ve enjoyed my Benicassim Festival Guide, feel free to share using the below links!

-If you’re heading anywhere after to relax, check my guide on Marbella here – an ideal town to relax and recuperate!
+If you’re heading anywhere after to relax, check my guide to Marbella here – an ideal town to relax and recuperate!
 Or if you’re looking for a different kind of festival experience entirely, what about Obonjan island in Croatia?